cnzyljh/learngit/readme.txt

-Git is a version control system.
+Git is a version control systeqqqqqwwm.
-Git is free software.
+Git is free software11123123.